50 Years of the Helping Hand

 (This 'general' information is for those who lack internet access, and want this material on paper)

-A complete information package containing the general guidelines for the Triple H Net, with some historical background, complete award details, along with an application to obtain Worked All States on this Net can be had for $1 (one 'green stamp') and an SASE with two "Forever" stamps; any of the award application forms for merely a business size SASE with proper postage: four different forms for .42 in stamps; 5 - 8 forms for .58 in stamps; 9 - 12 forms for .75 in stamps.
-Please send your request (be specific as to what you actually want sent back in your SASE) along with your callsign to the Net Administrator, W7FTT, Jim Young, P.O.
-Box 576, Wrightwood CA 92397.
-W7FTT is also QSL manager for only Triple H Net QSO's by the following stations for an SASE along with BOTH signal reports: C21RK, KL7JEF and VK6ZB.
-All correspondence MUST INCLUDE YOUR CALLSIGN!!!!
-Postal rates are subject to change and are likely higher than above.
+A complete information package containing the general guidelines for the Triple H Net, with some historical background, complete award details, along with an application to obtain Worked All States on this Net can be had for $1 (one 'green stamp') and a #10 SASE with two "Forever" stamps; any of the award application forms for merely a business size SASE with proper postage: four different forms for one Forever stamp; 5 - 8 forms for two stamps; 9 - 12 forms for three stamps.
+Please send your request (be specific as to what you actually want sent back in your SASE) along with your callsign to the Net Administrator, KJ6MS, Mark Nodine, 1625 S. Siesta Avenue, West Covina, CA 91790.
+All correspondence MUST INCLUDE YOUR CALLSIGN!
+Postal rates are subject to change.

 The Triple H Net QSL Bureau is now managed by Kathy Fial.
 Please see the QSL Bureau page for new information.